abdullah333444/soc-home-lab/lab1-journal.md

 **Takeaway:** Sysmon's severity mapping describes the technique, not the intent.
 The first five events after deployment were all high-severity and all benign — a compact illustration of why untuned telemetry buries real detections.

+## 2026-09-05 — First attack test: T1136 Create Account

+Created a local account named `backdoor` and added it to the administrators group.

+Both log sources detected it, but inconsistently:
+- Security channel: rules 60109 / 60110, level 8, mapped to T1098 Account Manipulation
+- Sysmon: rules 92031 / 92033 / 92039, level 3, mapped to Discovery

+The Sysmon classification is wrong — this was account creation and privilege escalation, not discovery.
+Built-in rules match on net.exe execution without inspecting the arguments, so `net user X /add` and plain `net user` enumeration look identical to them.

+The problem: the full command line only exists in the Sysmon event, which is the low-severity one.
+In an environment triaging at level 5+, the most useful forensic evidence would never be seen.

+See screenshots/t1136-sysmon-misclassified.png

+Next: write a custom rule matching net.exe with /add, mapped to T1136.001, level 12.